What is a Custom Type?

 Create a Custom Type

-Custom Types are created in the Custom Types section of your repository.
+Create Custom Types in the Custom Types section of Slice Machine.

-Click Create New.
+Click on Create a Custom Type.
 Select the type (repeatable or single), give it a name, and save.
-Once your Custom Type is created, you can begin modeling the content.

 Organize with tabs

-Within a Custom Type, you can use tabs to organize your content fields and make document editing more user-friendly.
-In the Custom Type builder, click the + Add a new tab button to add a tab.
+You can use tabs within a Custom Type to organize your content fields and make document editing more user-friendly.
+Click the + Add a new tab button in the Custom Type builder to add a tab.

 Using tabs will only affect the organization of the writing-room editor.
 It will not impact the structure of the document in the API response.